Israel Innovation Authority

 Grant in 2022

-Oversight is a developer of a 3D collaborative workspace platform aimed at enhancing decision-making for first responders.
-The platform integrates advanced AI simulation and real-time data management from various devices, including drones, body cameras, and smartphones.
-By providing comprehensive situational awareness, Oversight supports emergency response teams in their mission planning and operational efficiency, enabling them to make informed decisions during critical situations.
+Oversight is a company that develops a 3D collaborative workspace platform aimed at enhancing decision-making for first responders.
+Its innovative platform integrates advanced artificial intelligence simulations and real-time data management from various devices, including drones, body cameras, and smartphones.
+This functionality allows emergency response teams to achieve comprehensive situational awareness, thereby improving mission planning and operational efficiency.
+By fusing diverse data sources into a single interactive environment, Oversight empowers clients to make informed decisions during critical situations, ultimately supporting their efforts in emergency response.

 Navina